takuma0531/movie-viewer-server/README.md

 - register an artist
 - update an artist
 - delete an artist

+### Director Route (admin only)
+- get all directors
+- register a director
+- update a director
+- delete a director

 ### Genre Route (admin only)
 - get all genres